TechMCDocs/pages/Resources/StyleGuide.md

 - Information does not require sources if it can directly be seen in-game or are otherwise obvious.
 - Other information that is not widely known, must be sourced with a proper reference.
 - Do _not_ add content to an article without a proper source unless that content is obvious.

-# TO ADD:
-What to call the wiki <br>
-The rest of the old style guide